zonemaster/zonemaster/docs/requirements/TestRequirements.md

  * Test for referral to root (possible DDoS vector for authoritative name servers)
  * Check to see if removed authoritative name server is still authoritative (requires a new input parameter, "previous ns")
+ * Test the preservation of qname case in DNS answers, RFC 1035 section 7.1. ("0x20" hack)

 Discarded tests
 ---------------